Takakiriy/typrm/README.md

             grep -L __Keyword__ __Path__
     sed: #keyword:
         ....

+When the displayed content is long, to jump to the contents of the file, jump to the contents of the file.
+If you run the typrm command in a Visual Studio Code terminal, you can jump to the displayed path and line number by holding down the Ctrl key and clicking.

+The maximum number of lines displayed is 8.
+This number of lines can be changed with `TYPRM_SNIPPET_LINE_COUNT` environment variable or `--snippet-line-count` option.

+Specify the path of the folder containing the file to be searched in the `TYPRM_FOLDER` environment variable or the `--folder` option.
+Environment variables are written in the script that you create when you install typrm.

+Case of setting environment variables in bash or zsh:

+    export TYPRM_FOLDER="${HOME}/Documents/typrm"
+    typrm ls

+Case of setting environment variables in PowerShell:

+    ${env:TYPRM_FOLDER} = "${env:USERPROFILE}\Documents\typrm"
+    typrm ls

+Case of specifing to the `--folder` option:

+    typrm --folder "${env:USERPROFILE}\Documents\typrm"  ls

 Snippets for keywords hit by the `#glossary:` tag are also displayed.
 However, snippets are only displayed